-The emerging paradigm of Linked Data, in contrast, explicitly avoids requiring that information providers expose identical formats, accepts that information sources may only partially overlap, and represents data in the form of generic "statements" (RDF "triples") that can be joined automatically on the basis of shared global identifiers (URIs).
+The emerging paradigm of Linked Data, in contrast, explicitly avoids requiring that information providers expose identical formats.
+RDF provides an abstract model for data that can be serialized in one of several interchangeable syntaxes for representing data as generic "statements" (RDF "triples") that can be joined automatically on the basis of shared global identifiers (URIs).
+The "Open World Assumption" underlying Linked Data avoids assuming that any one source provides complete and exhaustive information about a given resource and anticipates that information sources may only partially overlap.
 Whereas formats such as DTDs can be "broken" by omitting data, triples constitute a language in which "missing is not broken" [1].
-The so-called "Open World Assumption" avoids assuming that any one source provides complete and exhaustive information about a given resource.
-The architecture of Linked Data anticipates the future integration of new sources even if they are not completely aligned, thereby making the data more "future-proof."
+By anticipating the future integration of new sources even if they are not completely aligned, the architecture of Linked Data is more resilient to imperfections and diversity, while the syntax-independent model of triples makes data more "future-proof."
 In the new paradigm, interoperability is an unbroken continuum that depends on the "coherence" of merged triples.
 Coherence is provided best by shared URIs - URIs for identifying the resources described, for naming the properties used to characterize the relationships between resources, for citing the classes used to characterize types of resource, for defining the datatype of string values, and for characterizing values as members of specific controlled vocabularies.
 Taken together, these URIs serve to "qualify" data by putting its values into the context of known standards.
 Qualified data can more easily be integrated across multiple sources because URIs provide a firm basis for alignments and mappings.